Dixons Carphone expects quicker delivery of cost savings

-LONDON (Reuters) - British retailer Dixons Carphone (DC.L) said it could achieve cost savings earlier than previously forecast following the merger of Dixons Retail and Carphone Warehouse two months ago.
+LONDON, Oct 8 (Reuters) - British retailer Dixons Carphone said it could achieve cost savings earlier than previously forecast following the merger of Dixons Retail and Carphone Warehouse two months ago.

-The retailer held its first strategy day after the all-share merger between Europe’s No. 2 consumer electronics retailer, Dixons DXNS.L, and Europe’s largest independent mobile phone firm, Carphone Warehouse CPW.L, on Wednesday.
+The retailer held its first strategy day after the all-share merger between Europe’s No. 2 consumer electronics retailer, Dixons, and Europe’s largest independent mobile phone firm, Carphone Warehouse, on Wednesday.
 It said the group had made fast progress.

-The annual cost savings target of 80 million pounds ($128.64 million) by 2017/18 remains in place, centered around head office, people, store and commercial cost savings.
+The annual cost savings target of 80 million pounds ($128.64 million) by 2017/18 remains in place, centred around head office, people, store and commercial cost savings.

 “Not formally changing the 80 million pound synergy benefit today but now firmly a minimum - and should be achievable faster,” the firm said in a presentation, adding some of its biggest decisions on cost and structure had already been made.

-The company said 20 Carphone stores opened within Dixons outlets were performing ahead of expectations with no evidence of material cannibalization of either operator’s sales.
+The company said 20 Carphone stores opened within Dixons outlets were performing ahead of expectations with no evidence of material cannibalisation of either operator’s sales.

 A total of 30 such stores will have opened by the end of October, the firm said.